plukacs/lab-governance/README.md

 Time boxing is important, to not spend too much time on standupping

 ##### Policy: Time tracking
 Use Toggl as company wide timetracking tool.
-Each partner has to track the time dedicated to each role, even internal roles.
+Each partner has to track the time dedicated to each role, even internal roles with hourly precision.
 No task based time tracking is necessary.

 ##### Policy: Transparency levels (mandatory for all roles and circles)
 Public: